 That’s the most direct difference.
-And it always comes down to the type of information involved.
+In other words, distinguishing these two types of memory comes down to the type of information involved.

 Of course, there’s more to the differences than that.